csicar/MathTag/README.md

 MathTag
 ===

-MathTag is a easy-to-use library that delivers the **mathbox** as a angular directtive.
+MathTag is a easy-to-use library that delivers the **mathbox** as a angular directive.

 Installation
 ---